 - ACC 441 Auditing I 3 hrs.
 The study of generally accepted auditing standards and procedures underlying the certification of financial statements by certified public accountants.
 Through problems and cases, the student is introduced to the methodology used by an independent auditor in verifying the books and records of a business entity.
 Prerequisites: ACC 302. - ACC 450 Accounting for Non-Profit Organizations 3 hrs.
 A study of the systems of fund accounting used by government units, charitable organizations, and educational institutions.
 Special emphasis will be placed on the accountability/stewardship function accomplished by the accounting system of a non-profit organization.
-Prerequisites: ACC 302. - ACC 460 Seminar in Accounting Theory 3 hrs.
+Prerequisites: ACC 302. - ACC 451 Federal Tax Accounting II 3 hrs.
+This course is an analysis of partnership and corporate tax laws and an introduction to tax research and planning, as a means of gaining an understanding of the role of the tax practitioner.
+Prerequisites: ACC 351. - ACC 460 Seminar in Accounting Theory 3 hrs.
 An analysis of the body of generally accepted accounting principles as interpreted by decisions of the Accounting Principles Board and the Financial Accounting Standards Board.
 Extensive use will be made of case studies where outcomes have been influenced by recent pronouncement.
 Prerequisites: ACC 302. - ACC 461 Seminar in International Aspects of Accounting 3 hrs.
 This course will emphasize an understanding of a global economy, multinational business activity on accounting.
 Emphasis will be placed on comparative accounting and reporting activities, as well as regulatory requirements of various countries.
 Recommended for accounting majors.
 Prerequisites: ACC 204 and Senior standing. - ACC 472 Accounting Information Systems 3 hrs.
 This course covers the subject matter of information systems such as feasibility study, systems design and implementation.
 Modern accounting information systems are computer-based; hence, more emphasis is placed on computer based systems and processes that impact the organization.
 It creates a framework for accounting information systems by combining knowledge about business as it relates to information systems, information technology, and accounting.
 Prerequisites: ACC 302. - ACC 478 Field Experiences in Accounting 3 hrs.
 This course is designed for accounting majors to allow them an opportunity to receive academic credit for supervised professional training and experience in an actual work environment.
 This experience is an on-going seminar between the student, the faculty member and the employment supervisor.
 It involves periodic meetings with the professor and communication between the professor and the trainer.
 The course requires professional experience at a level equivalent to other junior and senior-level courses and completion of other requirements as established in the course syllabus.